ElDavoo/ossigenio/doc/Prototypes.md

 ![Imgur](https://user-images.githubusercontent.com/4050967/214251875-95307e63-219d-483b-baf8-008ece1dbdb0.jpg)

 ### Firmware development
 The Arduino core was used to write the firmware so that much of the code that had been written for the previous model could be reused, i.e., proto1, which was then relegated to being a prototype for the fixed version.
 Software requirements are available on [Requirements.md](/doc/Requirements.md).
+Development directly on the Espressif core would have been possible, allowing much more efficient use of the hardware, but it would have required a rewrite of the code from scratch, and it was therefore chosen to shelve that solution.
 For communication via Bluetooth LE, the choice fell on the implementation of a virtual serial that emulates the operation of the traditional UART; it is based on an available open-source library.
-Again **Protobuf** was used as the communication protocol and please see [SerialProtocol.md](/doc/SerialProtocol.md) for details.
+Again, a special serial communication protocol was used as the communication protocol and please see [SerialProtocol.md](/doc/SerialProtocol.md) for details.

 ### Sensors chosen
 For environmental data sampling, we chose to rely on some of the sensors available on the EBV sensor board, which were found to be much more accurate than those used on the proto1 model: